 A career in architecture offers a world of opportunity to those suited for this challenging, yet rewarding occupation.
-Whether you’re looking to work within the U.S. or abroad, this industry shows an unlimited potential, as there is a demand for qualified licensed architects around the globe.
-Depending on your level of education, area of expertise and professional experience, there are many prospects for advancement that can improve your salary as well as your rank in the workforce.
+Whether you’re looking to work within the U.S. or abroad, this industry shows unlimited potential, as there is a demand for qualified licensed architects around the globe.
+Depending on your level of education, area of expertise and professional experience, there are many prospects for advancement that can improve your professional earning potential as well as your rank in the architectural workforce.

-All 50 states and the District of Columbia require architects to be licensed individually before practicing or soliciting business.
+All 50 states and the District of Columbia require architects to attain their architectural licensure before practicing or soliciting business.
 Although certain prerequisites may vary by state, the general requirements for licensure include education, experience, examination, and registration.
-It is critical that a student follows the integrated path to architecture licensure.
+Some institutions offer an integrated path to architecture licensure (IPAL) option to make the process of obtaining licensure easier.

-If you’re interested in learning how to be a licensed architect, there are certain factors you should be aware of when pursuing your education.
+If you’re interested in learning how to attain your architectural license and become a professional licensed architect, there are certain factors you should be aware of when pursuing your education.
 Besides being proficient in mathematics with a flair for innovation, a successful licensed architect typically possess a variety of other core skills.
 According to the Bureau of Labor Statistics (BLS), these strengths include but are not limited to:

 - Creativity: Since architects are responsible for designing the overall look and aesthetic of residential and corporate structures, they must have the ability to create buildings and designs that are both ergonomic and attractive, as well as complementary to the existing surrounding architecture, particularly in instances of urban development.